 Recently, my daughter got kicked in the head during a soccer game.
 She seemed fine at the time, but later developed a sizable lump on her forehead.
 Is this a concern?

 Answers from John Atkinson, M.D.

 Probably not.
 Head trauma resulting from play or sporting events is a common concern for parents, but few bumps on the head of this nature result in serious injury.

 Keep in mind that even a minor head bump can cause a large swelling.
-And the mechanism of injury — speed, momentum and size of the people (full-grown adolescents versus children), and the forces involved (such as a concrete floor or other hard surface) — may increase the possibility of serious injury.
+And the speed, momentum and size of the people (full-grown adolescents versus young children), and the forces involved (such as impact with a concrete floor or other hard surface) may increase the possibility of serious injury.

 When to see a doctor

 Occasionally, a blow to the head may be severe enough to cause bleeding in or around the brain.
 This type of bleeding can cause an intracranial hematoma, a serious condition that puts pressure on the brain.

 See a doctor within one to two days of a significant head injury with ongoing symptoms, even if emergency care isn't required.

 Seek emergency medical attention if your child experiences:

 - Unconsciousness, confusion or disorientation immediately after a head injury or after some time has passed